irreal/order-packs-calculator/README.md

 ### Running with docker

-docker-compose.yml is setup for local development nothing extra is needed, you can be as simple as `docker compose up`
+docker-compose.yml is setup for local development nothing extra is needed, you can be as simple as `$ docker compose up`

 however, for optimal dev experience, consider running: